Text Size

 Proverbs 5:1-23

-My son, pay attention to my wisdom.
-Turn Your ear to my understanding, that You may maintain discretion, that Your lips may preserve knowledge.
-For the lips of an adulteress drip honey.
-Her mouth is smoother than oil,
+My son, pay attention to my wisdom; incline your ear to my insight, that you may maintain discretion and your lips may preserve knowledge.
+Though the lips of the forbidden woman drip honey and her speech is smoother than oil,

 Old Testament foundation